rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-mobile-device-mode.md

 )
 ```

-* For Android, be sure to add these permission to your app `AndroidManifest.xml`:
+* For Android, make sure you add these permissions to your `AndroidManifest.xml`:

 ```groovy
 <uses-permission android:name="android.permission.INTERNET" />